How to Make Dried Natto Snacks using Microwave Oven

 Dried Natto Snack Recipe using Microwave Oven

-|1||Pour the soy sauce that comes with the Natto pack into the pack|
+|1||Pour the soy sauce that comes with the Natto pack into the container.|

-|2||Stir the Natto beans lightly with chopsticks|
+|2||Stir the beans lightly with chopsticks.|

-|3||Transfer the beans to a large plate and separate each bean|
+|3||Transfer the sticky beans onto a large plate and separate each grain.|

-|4||Microwave the Natto beans at 500 Watts for 4 minutes|
+|4||Microwave them at 500 Watts for 4 minutes.|

-|5||Take the cooked beans out from the microwave oven and stir lightly|
+|5||Take the heated beans out of the oven and stir lightly.|

-|6||Microwave the Natto beans again at 500 Watts for 1 minute or 2|
+|6||Then microwave the grains again at 500 Watts for 1 minute or 2.|

 |7||Now it’s ready to eat.
 Enjoy the Natto snack!|